jessicagrayson/c0723-code-solutions/javascript-methods/javascript-methods-quiz-notes.md

 - Do string methods change the original string?
 How would you check if you weren't sure?: No, they return a NEW string, you can log to the console to check!

-- Roughly how many string methods are there according to the MDN Web docs?: 120 (tentative)
+- Roughly how many string methods are there according to the MDN Web docs?: 52ish

-- Is the return value of a function or method useful in every situation?: No
+- Is the return value of a function or method useful in every situation?: No, sometimes we need to call a function without returning anything so the returned value isn't important

-- Roughly how many array methods are there according to the MDN Web docs?
+- Roughly how many array methods are there according to the MDN Web docs?: 45

 - What three-letter acronym should you always include in your Google search about a JavaScript method or CSS property?: MDN